Frequently Asked Questions

 Return to top of page

-There are several methods for paying for you cruise.
+There are several methods for making deposits and paying for your cruise.

-- Transfer money from your bank account to our
+• Transfer money from your bank account to ours

-- (This method takes time; up to a week.
-Not accepted for Last Minute Purchases)
+• This method takes time; up to a week.
+This is Not an option for paying for Last Minute Purchases.

 Return to top of page